ItaloYt/SPIRV_Bundle/README.md

 ## How to compile
 - You can just type `m̀ake`
-- You can configure the compiler by setting the CC variable `CC=msvc make`, by default it uses clang
+- You can configure the compiler by setting the Compiler variable `Compiler=msvc make`, by default it uses clang
-- You can configure the compile/link flags by setting the Flags variable `Flags=-l... make`, by default it uses `-Wall -Werror`
+- You can configure the compile flags by setting the CompileFlags variable `CompileFlags=-Wextra make`, by default it uses `-Wall -Werror`
+- You can configure the linker by setting the Linker variable `Linker=lld make`, by default it uses clang

 ## How to use
 - `<path to bundle binary> <one or more input files> -o <output file>`